splintered-reality/py_trees_js/README.md

-can be used for behaviour trees in general since it requires only properties common to most behaviour tree implementations and flexibly opts into implementation specific data via passing of a key-value dictionary that is appropriately formatted in an implemenation-agnostic manner inside the web application.
+can be used for behaviour trees in general since it requires only properties common to most behaviour tree implementations and flexibly opts into implementation specific data via passing of a key-value dictionary that is appropriately formatted in an implementation-agnostic manner inside the web application.

 This repository also includes a hybrid Qt-JS application used for development and demonstration purposes.